Debt vs Equity: Why Debt Financing Is the Cheaper Option for Your Business

 Interest Rates and Predictable Costs of Borrowing

 One of the key benefits of debt is cost predictability.
-When you borrow money, you usually agree on a specific interest rate—fixed or variable—along with a defined repayment term.
+When you borrow money, you usually agree on a specific interest rate which is either fixed or variable along with a defined repayment term.
 This allows your business to budget more effectively since you know exactly how much you need to pay monthly or quarterly.

 Compared to equity, where returns are ongoing and not predetermined, debt provides a level of certainty and structure.
-For example, paying back a KSh 1,000,000 loan over five years at 10% interest may cost you around KSh 1,500,000 total—but this cost is capped and won’t increase regardless of how successful your business becomes.
+For example, paying back a $10,000 loan over five years at 10% interest may cost you around $10,500 in total and this cost is capped and will not increase regardless of how successful your business becomes.

 ROI vs Equity Investor Demands

 With equity financing, investors expect ongoing returns.
-They may demand dividends, a percentage of annual profits, or future buyouts at higher valuations.
+They may demand dividends which are percentages of annual profits or future buyouts at higher valuations.
 This could result in higher overall costs compared to paying off a loan with interest.
 If your business grows substantially, equity partners will continue to earn from your profits indefinitely.

 Analyzing the Cost of Capital